gpuoti/Artifact-PonyExpress/doc/source/pony.rst

 Artifact PonyExpress
 ====================

-Artifact PonyExpress or simply Pony is an artifact repository and package manager that aims to simplify software modules integration into big projects.
+Artifact PonyExpress (or simply Pony) is an artifact repository and package manager that aims to simplify software modules integration into big projects.
 It is designed with native (read modern C++) development in mind but it is usefull everywhere there is an environment to setup in order to transform versioned data using any software.

-.. note:: As pony works well with binary components, the transformation function (the tool used to transform data) itself may be a versioned input component.
+.. note:: As pony works well with binary components, the transformation function (the tool used to transform data) itself may be a packaged component.

 Pony use MongoDB as backend to store your packages and meta-informations.
 The pony's MongoDB database is the **pony_store** and the only collection it uses as a repository is named **packages**.